Ansan University

 Ansan University (Korean: 안산대학교) is a 3,4-year university located in Ansan City, Gyeonggi province, South Korea.
 It hosts a student body of about four thousand, and offers programs in fields including nursing, physiotherapy, early childhood education, and information technology.
 The school was originally named Ansan 1 University.

 History

 The university opened its doors as Incheon health College of Nursing in 1972.
 In 1994, it changed both its name and location, moving to its present site in Ansan and taking the name Ansan Technical College.
-It was renamed Ansan University in 1998.
+It was renamed Ansan 1 University in 1998.
+In 2012, the school name was changed to Ansan University.